Goxtham/Text-to-Image-Generator-App/README.md

 # Text-to-Image-Generator-App
-A text to image generator app made for the Brainwave Matrix Solutions week 2 Task
+A text to image generator app made for the Brainwave Matrix Solutions AI/ML intern week 2 Task made with python